Shayan-Ghani/Container-Exporter/README.md

-# Container Exporter (cxp)
+# Container Exporter (CXP)

-A resource-friendly, highly efficient and minimal prometheus exporter to track memory & cpu usage of Docker containers along with their lifecycle (uptime)
+A resource-friendly, highly efficient, and minimal Prometheus exporter to track memory and CPU usage of Docker containers along with their lifecycle (uptime)

 ## How to use

 ### Before You start
  - Port 8000 must be open
  - Docker & Docker Compose should be installed (optional)
- - presence of git
+ - The presence of git

 ### Getting started
 - clone and enter the repository using the following commands: